ElektraInitiative/libelektra/src/libs/highlevel/README.md

 if (error != NULL)
 {

-  // An error occured, do something about it.
+  // An error occurred, do something about it.
   // ...

   elektraErrorReset (&error);